Searchgram/searchgram-release/README.md

 # Searchgram

-Searchgram is an unofficial Telegram app with improved chats search.
+Searchgram is an unofficial Telegram app with improved chat search functionality.

-- A new search engine that works for messages in Chinese, Japanese, Korean and other languages.
+- It features a new search engine that can search for messages in Chinese, Japanese, Korean, and other languages.
-- Search for contacts and chats supports partial text match instead of full word match from the official Telegram app.
+- When searching for contacts and chats, it supports partial text matching instead of requiring a full word match like the official Telegram app.
-- Search in secure chats is supported.
-You don't need to envy iOS Telegram anymore.
+- Additionally, it supports searching in secure chats, which was previously only available on Telegram iOS app.
-- The new search function ONLY runs on your device, no message content is sent outside your phone.
+- Furthermore, the new search function only runs on your device, meaning no message content is sent outside of your phone.

 # Releases

-It's not easy to publish an unofficial Telegram client to Google Play due to various restrictions from both Telegram and Google Play review team.
-Please get the binaries from Github Releases: https://github.com/Searchgram/searchgram-release/releases.
+Publishing an unofficial Telegram client to Google Play can be difficult due to restrictions from both Telegram and the Google Play review team.
+For this reason, we recommend downloading the binaries from Github Releases instead: https://github.com/Searchgram/searchgram-release/releases.

 - Apr 06th, 2023.
 Sync features from upstream v9.5.8
 - Mar 27th, 2023.
 Sync features from upstream v9.5.6